januaryadvisors/purpose-built-dashboard/README.md

 ### Updating data

 The data in `/data` comes from https://docs.google.com/spreadsheets/d/1OxWUeeWrLmXPf9dQKg9YiAl5Gmi50s0Dl4OR3tVwzS8/edit?gid=1482534373#gid=1482534373
-If updates to the data are made to the spreadsheet, download the sheet(s) where changes were made and replace the respective CSVs in the data directory.
-(Note: if there are multiple sheets with the same name, the sheet with no date in the name is the current sheet; the dates on some sheet names represent the date we switched to a newer sheet)
+If updates to the data are made to the spreadsheet, download the sheet(s) where changes were made and replace the respective CSVs in the data directory (note: if there are multiple sheets with the same name, the sheet with no date in the name is the current sheet; the dates on some sheet names represent the date we switched to a newer sheet).
+Then run `cd data; npm install; npm run process-data`.

 ### Web Locations